domenyb/Case_studies/Case_1_Preliminary_analysis_of_analytics_data/readme.md

-I have found some simulated google analytics data in my old files.
+I have found some simulated google analytics data in my old files (I guess it is a dataset from Kaggle? the creation date is the same as my account creation there...).

 I'm not sure where it is from - I assume this is one of my first attempts at playing with data outside of physics&astronomy - but I also had 700+ lines of semi-commented python code with it in which I explored the basic properties, and a pdf detailing my findings.